-Either party shall have fourteen (14) days following his/her receipt of a notice pursuant to Article IV to file a written request for an Appellate Review.
-Such request shall be delivered to the CEO either in person or by certified or registered mail and may include a request for a copy of the report and record of the Hearing Committee and all other material, favorable or unfavorable, if not previously forwarded, that was considered in reaching the adverse result.
+A practitioner shall have fourteen (14) days following his/her receipt of a notice pursuant to Article IV, Section 4.3(c) to file a written request for an Appellate Review.
+Such request shall be delivered to the CAO either in person or by certified or registered mail and may include a request for a copy of the report and record of the Hearing Committee and all other material, favorable or unfavorable, if not previously forwarded, that was considered in reaching the adverse result.